astralfrontier-itch-io/witch/rules/rules.md

 Witches coven.
 Cobblespire is a sprawling, ancient collection of buildings, with towers reaching to cloudy skies.
-Vines reach up the walls from the herb­rich gardens.
-Room after room is thick with spider­webs and stacked tomes.
+Vines reach up the walls from the herb-rich gardens.
+Room after room is thick with spider-webs and stacked tomes.
 Teachers in pointy hats instruct their students in ancient spells, while students gather in the commons and their own rooms to